-After his 50th birthday, Erik Carapetian got the bowel screening test in the mail.
-This simple test may have saved his life and now he encourages other 50-year-olds to do it without delay.
+Erik Carapetian says that his bowel screening test saved his life.
+Now he encourages everyone aged 50-74 to do it without delay.

-The 50-year-old Project Manager said it’s important to remember that the risk of developing bowel cancer increases from the age of 50.
-More often, it develops without symptoms.
+He said it’s important to remember that your risk of developing bowel cancer increases from the age of 50 and can develop without symptoms.

 “The diagnosis left me stunned.
 I could not see this coming as I am healthy, active, a non-smoker, and had no symptoms.
 I had recently turned 50, I felt like I was too young to worry about bowel cancer.”

-Erik encourages Australians over 50 to take the free National Bowel Cancer Screening Program.
+Erik encourages Australians aged 50-74 to take the free bowel screening test they receive at home every two years as part of the National Bowel Cancer Screening Program.

 He said that the follow-up appointments and treatment were not affected by COVID-19.
 He also urges others not to delay healthcare due to the pandemic.